-Hemoglobin and myoglobin are heme proteins that act as oxygen binding proteins.
-The main point of difference between the two lies in the fact that hemoglobin is found all over the body, and myoglobin is found only in muscle tissues.
+Haemoglobin (or hemoglobin) and myoglobin are heme proteins that act as oxygen binding proteins.
+The main point of difference between the two lies in the fact that haemoglobin is found all over the body and myoglobin is found only in muscle tissues.

 Let us take an overview of Hemoglobin and Myoglobin before moving on to their differences.